- Top

 Social contribution through donation of food

-Akachan Honpo and Sogo & Seibu have been providing sponsorship for the White Ribbon Campaign launched by JOICFP to protect the lives and health of pregnant women and babies throughout the world.
-These companies have been working on the Community Safe Motherhood Project (which involves the donation of funds to establish Maternity Waiting Houses in Zambia).
-Besides accepting donations on behalf of JOICFP through its stores and online, the two companies have also installed 45 White Ribbon Campaign Vending Machines at inside and outside of stores (Akachan Honpo 35 machines, Sogo & Seibu 10 machines) as of the end of February 2022.
+Akachan Honpo has been providing sponsorship and supporting the activities of the White Ribbon Campaign which is promoted by the Japanese Organization for International Cooperation in Family Planning (JOICFP) to protect the lives and health of pregnant women and babies throughout the world.
+Besides accepting donations on behalf of JOICFP through its stores and online, it has also installed 29 White Ribbon Campaign Vending Machines at inside and outside of stores as of the end of February 2024.
 For every beverage purchased from one of these machines, the companies donate ¥2 to JOICFP (¥1 from the beverage manufacturer and ¥1 from the store where the machine is installed).
-In addition, Sogo & Seibu has created a White Ribbon pin badge for sale, from which all proceeds are donated to the White Ribbon Campaign.

-The social contribution activities provided by Seven & i Group in the fiscal year ended February 28, 2022, including the provision of financial assistance or the donation of goods, and the personnel costs of employees involved in these activities, amounted to a total of ¥1.5929 billion when converted into monetary terms.
-Of this total, cash donations were approximately ¥0.33 billion.
+The social contribution activities provided by Seven & i Group in the fiscal year ended February 29, 2024, including the provision of financial assistance or the donation of goods, and the personnel costs of employees involved in these activities, amounted to a total of ¥1.34479 billion when converted into monetary terms.
+Of this total, cash donations were approximately ¥0.29 billion.

 Category | Amount |